kayceesrk/ocamlrun-wasm/README.md

 `example.html` contains the bootstrapping script.

-You can try it out in your browser using `emrun` (or just server it over HTTP yourself).
+Open `example.html` in your browser (I've only tried it on Firefox).
+It should print to the console with the default example.

+You can recompile the example with:

 ```
-emrun --browser=chrome_canary example.html
+./compile.sh
 ```

-It should print to the console with the default example.

 ### Next Steps